-Houston Snake Control & Removal
+Houston Snake Removal & Control

 Eek!
 A snake!
 You've spotted a snake!
 Stay calm.
 There's a good chance that the snake is completely harmless.
 It's true that there are several species of venomous snake in Houston, but harmless snakes are much more common.
 Most of the venomous snakes in Texas are rattlesnakes, so if the snake you see isn't thick with a rattle on its tail, there's a good chance that it's safe.
 However, under no circumstances should you attempt to pick up, handle, or capture any snake yourself, if you do not know how to properly identify it.
 If you are unsure, just leave the snake alone.
 Snakes do not make unprovoked attacks.
 Most bites come when people try to pick up or kill snakes.
 If you see a snake in your yard and want it removed, give us a call, but we will want to be certain first that it won't simply